dwcoder/QuantitativePrimer/newquestions/Readme.md

 # New questions

 This is the staging area for new questions.
+Once there are enough, they will be added to the main text under a separate section.
 To add a question, create a folder with a descriptive name of your question (no spaces).
 You are welcome to copy the `examplequestion` folder, which includes a minimum working example.